scostello-hubQA/ToDoList/README.md

 ## Running the tests

 ### Unit Testing
-this tests the indivdual methods of the program to make sure they are correct and outputting what we expect
+this tests the individual methods of the program to make sure they are correct and outputting what we expect

-### Intergration Tests
+### Integration Tests
 this pulls the unit tests together and tests the behaviours between the individual units Here you can right click on the controller integration tests and select run as JUnit